puzzmo-com/blog.puzzmo.com/content/posts/2023/12/22/q4-changelog/index.md

 ### Team

 I started going full-time on Puzzmo in Feb 2022, with Zach starting to go full-time after the release of [Knotwords](http://www.playknotwords.com/presskit/) in April 2022.
-Since then the team has grown to (almost!) this big:
+For launch, everyone involved managed to fit into this photo:

 ![Almost the entire team (sans Gary)](puzzmo-team.jpg)

-_( not fully representative, some people weren't at the Crossword Con 2024. )_
+And today we have more, both in the photo and missing from the photo!

+---

+So, that's where we were with the "v1" of Puzzmo, we had a tight vision which took a few years to get right, then we joined up with Hearst to figure out how to scale and make it a "real business".